nanasashin/Snake-Game-practice/README.md

-A practice game making using the library PyGame
+A practice game using the library PyGame